hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 ------------

-This documentation describes how to use InstantSend to instantly send funds to any other Dash user around the world.
-Dash InstantSend is supported by many wallets and vendors, including (but not limited to) the following:
+This documentation describes how to use InstantSend to instantly send funds to any other Historia user around the world.
+Historia InstantSend is supported by many wallets and vendors, including (but not limited to) the following:

-- Dash Core Wallet
+- Historia Core Wallet
-- Dash Android Wallet
+- Historia Android Wallet
-- Dash iOS Wallet
+- Historia iOS Wallet
-- My Dash Wallet
+- My Historia Wallet
 - Kraken
 - Bitrefill
 - and many more...